 - Outer Continental Shelf Lands Act (OCSLA)

-Benefits paid under the LHWCA and its extensions totaled $1.4 billion in CY2014.
+Benefits paid under the LHWCA and its extensions totaled $1.3 billion in CY2016.
 Excluding beneficiaries who are covered by the Special Workers’ Compensation Fund, the DLHWC generally does not issue benefit decisions or payments directly to injured workers.
 The role of the DLHWC is to provide technical assistance, dispute resolution services and oversee benefit delivery by the self-insured employers and insurance carriers it authorizes and regulates.